Lázaro Cárdenas: Spanish Civil War and refugees in Mexico

 Cárdenas supported the Republican government of Spain against right-wing general Francisco Franco's forces during the Spanish Civil War.
 Franco was given support by Germany and Italy.
 Mexico's support of the Republican government was "by selling arms to the Republican army, underwriting arms purchases from third parties, supporting the Republic in the League of Nations, providing food, shelter and education for children orphaned during the Spanish Civil War."

 Although Mexico's efforts in the Spanish Civil War were not enough to save the Spanish Republic, it did provide a place of exile for as many as 20,000-40,000 Spanish refugees.
 Among those who reached Mexico were distinguished intellectuals who left a lasting imprint on Mexican cultural life.
 The range of refugees may be seen from an analysis of the 4,559 passengers arriving in Mexico in 1939 on board the ships Sinaia, Ipanema and Mexique; the largest groups were technicians and qualified workers (32%), farmers and ranchers (20%), along with professionals, technicians, workers, business people students and merchants, who represented 43% of the total.
 The Casa de España, founded with Mexican government support in the early 1930s, was an organization to provide a haven for Spanish loyalist intellectuals and artists.
 It became the Colegio de México in October 1940, an elite institution of higher education in Mexico, with the support of Cárdenas's government.

 In 1936, Cárdenas allowed Russian exile Leon Trotsky to settle in Mexico, reportedly to counter accusations that Cárdenas was a Stalinist.
-Cárdenas was not as left-wing as Leon Trotsky and other socialists would wish, but Trotsky described his government as the only honest one in the world.
+Cárdenas was not as left-wing as Trotsky and other socialists would wish, but Trotsky described his government as the only honest one in the world.